Contents

 b.
 Test: The “Story being told”

 a.
-Why do people still claim they have the right to take a fanfic because the author doesn’t have any rights to the story?
+Why do people still claim they have the right to take a fanfic because the author doesn’t have any rights to the story? - So what can I do to protect myself and my stories?

 If you are a writer or reader of fanfiction, or are simply active in online fandoms or online communities, you have surely come across the debate concerning fanfiction and its supposed missing copyright protection.
 These online debates are scarcely filled with actual information, but rather an abundance of opinions disguised as facts.
 Many involved debaters seem to draw their info from their own set of morals, and argue on the basis of what SHOULD be law in their opinion instead of looking at what we are actually dealing with.